-After a firmware update, all of the software modules’ configured parameters will be reset to their defaults.
+When upgrading from a version prior to 21.07, all of the software modules’ configured parameters will be reset to their defaults after a firmware update.
+Only when upgrading from version 21.07 or higher, the last saved parameters will be preserved.
 Please make sure these settings are persisted on the application-side or client PC (e.g., using the REST-API interface) to request all parameters and store them prior to executing the update.

 The following settings are excluded from this and will be persisted across a firmware update:

 - the rc_cube’s network configuration including an optional static IP address and the user-specified device name,

 - the latest result of the Hand-eye calibration, i.e., recalibrating the rc_cube w.r.t. a robot is not required, unless camera mounting has changed, and

 - Step 1: Download the newest firmware version.

 - Firmware updates will be supplied from of a Mender artifact file

 If a new firmware update is available for your rc_cube device, the respective file can be downloaded to a local computer from http://www.roboception.com/download.

 To update with the rc_cube’s REST-API, users may refer to the

 To update the firmware via the Web GUI, locate the Software Update row on the System tab and press the Upload rc_cube Update button.
 Select the desired update image file (file extension